ANGELOANTU7/ROS_Noetic_Installation/README.md

+Certainly!
+Here's the updated README with instructions on how to install rosdep:

 # ROS Noetic Installation Guide for Ubuntu 20.04

 This guide will walk you through the process of installing ROS Noetic on Ubuntu 20.04.
 ROS (Robot Operating System) is a flexible framework for writing robot software and is widely used in robotics research and development.